 In order to understand this properly, we need a sort of “sixth sense.”
 We need the spiritual sense of faith.
 Faith is a gift by which we come to know, with certainty, that this is no longer bread.
 Rather, it is God.
 It is the Body, Blood, Soul and Divinity of God the Son.

-If you want to fully grasp the Mass, and understand the full meaning of the Holy Eucharist, then you must understand this most precious gift from three perspectives.
-All three, together, make up the full meaning and reality of the Eucharist.
-These three perspectives are: Sacrifice, Sacrament, and Communion.
+If you want to fully grasp the Mass and understand the full meaning of the Holy Eucharist, then you must understand this most precious gift from three perspectives.
+All three together make up the full meaning and reality of the Eucharist.
+These three perspectives are as follows: Sacrifice, Sacrament, and Communion.
 Let’s start with Sacrifice.

 The One Eternal Sacrifice

 We must begin with an understanding of the Sacrifice of Christ on the Cross.
 Jesus, the Son of God, took on our fallen human nature and died for us once and for all.
 In His suffering and death, He destroyed death itself by rising victorious.
 But His death was a real death, and it was the perfect sacrifice and atonement for all our sins.

 Therefore, the Mass is called, among many things, “The Holy Sacrifice.”
 It is called this because that is what it is.
 Look at it this way: Jesus’ death on the Cross took place almost 2,000 years ago.
 We were not there.
 Or were we?
 The truth is that every time we participate in the Mass, we are present at Calvary.
 And we are not only present, we are participants.
 Every time we attend the Mass, it is as if time ceases and we enter into this timeless moment of the Sacrifice of Christ.
 We are there, not so much historically; rather, we are there essentially, truly and spiritually.
 Our soul is present to the Sacrifice of the Cross, and we are able to share in the fruits of that Sacrifice.